danielgroves/danielgroves.net/src/adventures-photography/_posts/2017-08-09-eurovelo-albania.md

 The driving in Shkodër would be unacceptable in the UK, and Max and I both maintain they were some of the most terrifying roads we’ve ever ridden.
 People were impatient, and vehicles rarely stopped moving.
 We approached one roundabout as we were leaving town and had to simply aim and hope for luck as we shot across it.
 Stopping wasn’t an option, we just had to copy everyone else and hope that nobody hit us.
 By some stroke of luck we made it.

-We we approach the border we saw another tourer going the other way.
+As we approach the border we saw another tourer going the other way.
 He was a few years younger than us, and travelling solo.
-He was doing a vary similar route to us in reverse — skipping Kosovo and going straight into Macedonia — so we passed on our advice not to drink from any public water fountains in Albania and then pushed on over the border crossing back into Montenegro.
+He was doing a vary similar route to us in reverse — skipping Kosovo and going straight into Macedonia — so we passed on our advice not to drink from any public water fountains in Albania due to bad water and then pushed on over the border crossing back into Montenegro.